facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 ### Threading

-To date, on Android, all NativeModule async methods execute on one thread.
-On iOS, each NativeModule can provide its method queue, or have React Native generate a method queue for it.
-On iOS, NativeModules also have an API to get a hold of the method queue on which their async methods are executed.
+To date, on Android, all native module async methods execute on one thread.
+On iOS, each native module can provide its method queue, or have React Native generate a method queue for it.
+On iOS, native modules also have an API to get a hold of the method queue on which their async methods are executed.

 Native modules should not have any assumptions about what thread they are being called on, as the current assignment is subject to change in the future.
 If a blocking call is required, the heavy work should be dispatched to an internally managed worker thread, and any callbacks distributed from there.